Italy bank shares up on "Save Italy" package

-MILAN/ROME Italian bank shares rose on Monday as Sunday's government austerity package drove down bond yields and offered a handout to the sector with a guarantee of debt issued by lenders.
+MILAN/ROME, Dec 5 Italian bank shares rose on Monday as Sunday's government austerity package drove down bond yields and offered a handout to the sector with a guarantee of debt issued by the sector.

 A draft decree obtained by Reuters showed banks will be able to ask the Treasury to provide an unconditional guarantee for senior debt issued with a maturity of up to five years, or up to seven years for covered bonds.

-The measure is part of a 30 billion euro (26 billion pound) austerity package approved by Italy's government on Sunday that raised taxes and increased the pension age in a drive to shore up Italy's strained finances.
+The measure is part of a 30 billion euro ($40.2 billion)austerity package approved by Italy's government on Sunday that raised taxes and increased the pension age in a drive to shore up Italy's strained finances.

-The risk premium 10-year Italian bonds pay over German Bunds hit a five-week low on Monday, as investors welcomed the new measures, falling below 400 basis points.
+The risk premium 10-year Italian bonds pay over German Bunds hit a five-week low on Monday, as investors welcomed the new measures.

 VICIOUS CIRCLE